FlowFuse/website/src/blog/2024/09/using-amqp-with-node-red.md

    - node-red amqp
    - node-red rabitmq
    - how to use amqp with node-red
-   - how to use rabitmqq with node-red
+   - how to use rabitmq with node-red
 ---

 Imagine your Node-RED flow working well, handling data from different sources, until suddenly, messages start disappearing or arriving out of order.
 [MQTT](/node-red/protocol/mqtt/) works fine for basic messaging, but it can struggle in more complex situations where you need reliable delivery and advanced routing.